JoseLubota/LiveStock/README.md

 A comprehensive livestock management system built with ASP.NET Core, designed for modern farm operations.
 This system provides both a public-facing agriculture website and an internal management system for tracking livestock, staff, tasks, and farm operations.

+## Link to the Azure hosted website: https://live-stock.azurewebsites.net/

 ## 🌾 Features

 ### Public Website